John-Duria/osticket-prereqs/README.md

     Administrator account:
     Username: Enter a username for the VM administrator.
-    Password: Enter a strong password for the administrator account. o	Click Next: Disks to proceed.
+    Password: Enter a strong password for the administrator account.
+    Click Next: Disks to proceed.
-2. Disks Settings:
+    Disks Settings:
-o	Configure the disk settings as needed (leave default settings for this tutorial). o	Click Next: Networking to proceed.
+    Configure the disk settings as needed (leave default settings for this tutorial).
+    Click Next: Networking to proceed.
-3. Networking Settings:
+    Networking Settings:
-o	Configure networking settings:
+    Configure networking settings:
-	Virtual network: Select Create new to create a new Virtual Network (VNet).
+    Virtual network: Select Create new to create a new Virtual Network (VNet).
-	Subnet: Enter a name for the new subnet (e.g., DefaultSubnet). o	Click Next: Management to proceed.
+    Subnet: Enter a name for the new subnet (e.g., DefaultSubnet).
+    Click Next: Management to proceed.
-4. Management Settings:
+    Management Settings:
 o	Configure management settings as needed (leave default settings for this tutorial). o	Click Next: Advanced to proceed.
 5. Advanced Settings: